sdcastillo/PA-R-Study-Manual/docs/02-r-programming.md

 # R programming

-This book covers the bare minimum of R programming needed for Exam PA.
+This chapter covers the bare minimum of R programming needed for Exam PA.
 The book "R for Data Science" provides more detail.

 https://r4ds.had.co.nz/